 US registration can also help you establish a strong brand identity and build trust with stakeholders, which can be critical in a competitive and fast-paced business environment.

-7. Tax Benefits: When you register a company in the US, you get significant tax benefits for non-American entrepreneurs.
+Furthermore, registering in the US can provide you with access to world-class infrastructure, resources, and support networks, which can help your business scale and succeed in the long term. - Tax Benefits: When you register a company in the US, you get significant tax benefits for non-American entrepreneurs.
 The US has a relatively low corporate tax rate compared to other developed economies, and there are also various tax incentives and deductions available to businesses.

 Registered businesses only pay tax on salaries/payroll and compensation such as holiday bonuses.
 In fact, as a registered business, insurance premiums and additional employee benefits including activities and subsidized meals can be deducted from your taxes.